Gospel of Peter: Historical references

-The Second Epistle of Clement (an anonymous 2nd century homily erroneously attributed to Pope Clement I) refers to a passage thought to be from the Gospel of Peter:
+The Second Epistle of Clement refers to a passage thought to be from the Gospel of Peter:

 Origen mentions "the Gospel according to Peter, as it is called", together with "the Book of James" (believed by scholars to be the apocryphal Gospel of James), in support of the doctrine of the perpetual virginity of Mary.
 However, it is not clear that he was referring to what is known modernly as the Gospel of Peter because the extant fragments say nothing about this or about the birth of Jesus.

 In his Church History, Eusebius writes that Bishop Serapion of Antioch had been informed that a Christian community in Rhosus was using the Gospel of Peter in their liturgy and had sent a letter authorizing them to do so, while also denying that such Gospel was actually written by Saint Peter.
 Later, however, Serapion was informed that the Gospel of Peter "hid a heresy", which he attributed to Marcian of Rhossos and that he identified with docetism.
 Serapion reports that he read the Gospel carefully and had the opportunity "to find, along with much of the Savior's true doctrine, some additions".
 Eusebius also states that several works had been attributed to Peter: the First Epistle of Peter, the Second Epistle of Peter, the Acts of Peter, the Gospel of Peter, the Preaching of Peter and the Apocalypse of Peter.
-He accepts the First Epistle of Peter as genuine, while he rejects all the others as spurious.
+He accepts the First Epistle of Peter as genuine, the Second Epistle as useful but not canonical, while he describes the others as "not universally accepted".
 Jerome mistakenly says in his De Viris Illustribus that Serapion wrote the Gospel of Peter.

-In his Compendium of Heretical Accounts, Theodoret states that the 4th century Nazarene sect used the Gospel of Peter in their liturgy, but this is considered to be highly unlikely and anachronistic.
+In his Compendium of Heretical Accounts, Theodoret states that the 4th century Nazarene sect used the Gospel of Peter in their liturgy, though there is little evidence to support this claim.
 In his Church History, Philip of Side states that "the ancients absolutely refused the Gospel of the Hebrews, the Gospel of Peter and the Gospel of Thomas, which they considered the work of heretics."